scheeloong/scheeloong.github.io/_contents/02-research.md

 * Delayed Learning: How do we learn by rewards and punishment?
 Ideas from Animal Learning, Reinforcement Learning
 * Credit Assignment: After we finally succeed, how do we assign credit to which path along our success was more responsible for our success?
 * Inference: How do we calculate probability of events given evidences?
 Ideas from Probabilistic Graphical Models.
 * Planning: How do we plan what to do given our available information?
-Ideas from Markov Decision Processes.
+Ideas from Markov Decision Processes, Decision Trees.
 * Information: ideas from Information Theory, Uncertainty, bayesian posterior beliefs distribution.
 * Uncertainty: How do we know if a model is uncertain in its predictions?
 * Signal Processing: How do we decide if an input or data is useful information or noise?
 Ideas from Signal Detection Theory.
 * Memory: How do we remember information? ideas from Sequential Circuits in Digital Logics, to delayed processing.
 * Attention: The idea of focusing.
 Where to focus?
 When to focus?
 How long should we focus?
 Ideas from Information Retrieval
-* Active Learning: Idea of deciding what to learn, since it's impossible to learn everything.
+* Active Learning: Idea of actively deciding what to learn, since it's impossible to learn everything.
 * Curriculum Learning: Idea creating a learning syllabus so that the model learns from easy to hard problems.
 * Transfer Learning: How do we transfer the useful learnt information from one model to another?
 * Knowledge Distillation: How do we transfer the core information from a large model to a smaller model?